SPF, DKIM, and DMARC Authentication

 Indicates that emails should be bounced (not delivered to the recipient) if the DMARC check fails.

-Using a DMARC policy of "Quarantine" or "Reject" will require that you have a proper DKIM record setup for your sending domain, or else all your mail from ActiveCampaign will fail the DMARC test.
+Using a DMARC policy of "Quarantine" or "Reject" will require a proper DKIM record setup for your sending domain, or else all your mail from ActiveCampaign will fail the DMARC test.
 This will filter it to the spam folder ("Quarantine") or block it entirely ("Reject").
-Make sure you set up DKIM for all your sending domains before setting up a strict DMARC record.
+Ensure you set up DKIM for all your sending domains before setting up a strict DMARC record.
+When you set up a sending domain with ActiveCampaign, this will take care of DKIM.

 Additional authentication methods